open-wc/open-wc/packages/scoped-elements/README.md

 ## Limitations

-1. Components imported via npm **MUST NOT** be self registering components.
-If a shared component (installed from npm) does not offer an export to the class alone, without the registration side effect, then this component can not be used.
+1. Components imported via npm **SHOULD NOT** be self registering components.
+If a shared component (installed from npm) does not offer an export to the class alone, without the registration side effect, then this component may not be used.
 E.g. every component that calls `customElement.define`.

    ```js
    export class MyEl { ... }